Elements of the Program Review

 A complete description of the suggested substance of a program’s self-study comprises Part II of this document, “Instructions for Implementing a Self-Study.”
 The self-study process usually takes approximately a year to complete, and involves a significant amount of planning, meeting, data collecting, discussing, writing, reviewing, and editing.
 It is strongly suggested that a schedule for various components of the review be developed early in the process in order to facilitate accountability and avoid placing an inordinate amount of the work for the self-study on any one person or administrative office.
 Optimal implementation of the process is genuinely collegial, embracing all actors and perspectives.

-If printing must occur, eight copies of the self-study are to be delivered to The Graduate School.
+If flash drives or printing must occur, eight copies of the self-study are to be delivered to The Graduate School.
 They should be bound or in ring binders, with a table of contents, and tabbed or otherwise easily identifiable sections; it is appropriate for appendices to be provided only on a flash drive.

 The On-Campus Visit